milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Dataproc Metastore: Dataproc Metastore provides a fully-managed metastore service that simplifies technical metadata management and is based on a fully-featured Apache Hive metastore.
 Dataproc Metastore can be used as a metadata storage service component for data lakes built on open source processing frameworks like Apache Hadoop, Apache Spark, Apache Hive, Presto, and others.

 Datastream: Datastream is a serverless change data capture (CDC) and replication service that enables data synchronization across heterogeneous databases, storage systems, and applications with minimal latency.

+Google Earth Engine: Google Earth Engine is a platform for global-scale analysis and visualization of geospatial datasets.
+Google Earth Engine can be used with custom datasets, or with any of the publicly available satellite imagery hosted (and ingested on a regular basis) by Earth Engine Data Catalog.

 Pub/Sub: Pub/Sub is designed to provide reliable, many-to-many, asynchronous messaging between applications.
 Publisher applications can send messages to a "topic" and other applications can subscribe to that topic to receive the messages.
 By decoupling senders and receivers, Pub/Sub allows developers to communicate between independently written applications.